webability-go/xamboo/README.md

 - BasicAuth should support an app function entry to call to verify user (not only user/pass into config file).
 - simple code server injector, finish all supported code.
 - xamboo local API to add/remove hosts, IPs, services ?.

+Note:
+ When the .so is compile with a set of modules, the code is put into the .so but if the loader already use this code, the one in the .so will be ignored.
+The only problem is that the .so become really big when the system is complex and load lots of libraries.

 Maybe, analyze:
 - Clone the server.Host and config, so each thread is free to modify server/host/listener variables if needed.